denniswiersma/SGBS/docs/ProjectProposal.md

 How much does remaking Fast-GBS using snakemake benefit the pipeline's performance and ease of use?

 ## Testing
+Testing of the pipline, while it is still under development, will be performed by feeding a (yet to be determined) rather small FASTQ file into the pipeline.
+Using this smaller FASTQ file will ensure a rapid pace of development.
+Testing of performance of the final product will be done by reproducing one or multiple of the analysis procedures described by the original paper.
+An analysis like this may take hours to complete, so the amount of benchmarking done will depend on the available amount of time left before the deadline.

 ## Visualising results